MicrosoftDocs/Viva/Viva/engage/campaigns.md

 - Users in the hub tenant can only view and respond to posts from other users in the hub tenant.

-- Users in the spoke tenants can view and respond to posts from hub users *and* users in their own spoke tenant, but can’t view or respond to posts created on other spokes.
+- Users in the spoke tenants can view and respond to posts from hub users *and* users in their own spoke tenant.
+However, they can’t view or respond to posts from other spokes.

 - Campaign analytics aggregates campaign activity for the multitenant organization (vs. showing analytics for individual tenants).